Current & Recent Projects

 UK Community Partner Network (UKCPN)

-Sharon is currently serving on a working party drawn from community groups and practitioners across the UK, who seek to promote and strengthen university and community partnerships.
+Sharon served on the working party drawn from community groups and practitioners across the UK, seeking to promote and strengthen university and community partnerships.
 Some universities already do this kind of partnership work well, others haven’t yet engaged with it and others still are seeking to engage, but the work is patchy and not yet consistent across the whole institution.
-The UKCPN is being funded by the Arts and Humanities Research Council, and is supported by the National Centre for Coordinating Public Engagement and the University of Brighton’s CUPP scheme (Community and University Partnership Project).
+The UKCPN was initially funded by the Arts and Humanities Research Council, but is now supported by the National Centre for Coordinating Public Engagement (NCCPE) and the University of Brighton’s CUPP scheme (Community and University Partnership Project).
 A summit was held in June 2012, which Sharon took part in.
 You can see it here: http://youtu.be/1riGcPK6gTA

 University of Portsmouth – community engagement

-Linked to her work with the UKCPN, and as a development of the Somerstown Stories project, Sharon is working with the University of Portsmouth, specifically the Creative and Cultural Industries faculty (CCi), who will moving into a newly extended building on the edge of Somerstown.
-The University has a a desire and a vision for strengthening its links with Somerstown, and Sharon has been commissioned to explore any new possibilities arising out of the Somerstown Stories work and the networks that have been developed there.
+Linked to her work with the UKCPN, and as a development of the Somerstown Stories project, Sharon worked with the University of Portsmouth, specifically the Creative and Cultural Industries faculty (CCi), who moved into a newly extended building on the edge of Somerstown.
+The University has a desire and a vision for strengthening its links with Somerstown, and Sharon was commissioned to explore any new possibilities arising out of the Somerstown Stories work and the networks that have been developed there.

 Somerstown Central – community arts & heritage funding bid

-Sharon has been commissioned by Portsmouth City Council’s Housing team to research and prepare a funding bid for the new Somerstown Central community facility, which is currently under construction in the heart of the city.
+Sharon was involved in initial discussions with Portsmouth City Council’s Housing team to research and prepare a funding bid for the new Somerstown Central community facility, which is currently under construction in the heart of the city.
 Part of the original plan for this new space was to have community arts projects, in order to help the local residents feel more connected and engaged with the building and its facilities.

 North End Playscheme – management team and storytelling